a) By Air?

 The ferry (Utila Dream) runs twice a day on a daily basis and leaves at 9:30 am and 4:00 pm.
 The trip takes about 1 hour to Utila.
 The cost for a ticket is just over 500 lempiras and you can buy your ticket the day of.
 If you have a big group of people be sure to be there an hour ahead of time.
 Visit website.

-*** For more information about traveling to and from Utila, please visit this website.
+*** For more information about traveling to and from Utila, please feel free to contact us with any questions you may have.

 The second course is the SSI Advanced Adventurer or PADI Advanced Open Water course.
 It consists of 5 dives, completed over 2 to 3 days, and is designed to build on the experience of the Open Water course.
 This course introduces you to more diving scenarios and provides knowledge to dive safely in different situations.